slavachalnev/NeuronLabel/README.md

 ## Setup
 1. Clone the repository or download the source code.
-2. Ensure you have a properly formatted data.json file in the project's root directory.
+2. Ensure you have a properly formatted data.json file.

 ## Usage
-1. Run with `python serve.py`
+1. Run with `python serve.py /path/to/data.json`
 2. Go to http://localhost:8000

 ## Data Format